Ozzie Albies Player Props: Braves vs. Angels

 Ozzie Albies At The Plate

-- Among the qualified batters, he ranks 68th in batting average, while his on-base percentage ranks 97th and he is 23rd in slugging.
+- Among the qualifying hitters in baseball, he ranks 76th in batting average, 97th in on-base percentage, and 23rd in slugging.

-- Albies enters this game on a four-game hitting streak.
-In his last outings, he's hitting .273 with one homer.

-- Albies has driven home a run in 41 games this season (39.8%), including more than one RBI in 20.4% of his games and producing three or more of his team's runs on 10 occasions..
+- Albies has had at least one RBI in 39.4% of his games this year (41 of 104), with two or more RBI 21 times (20.2%).
+He has also been responsible for three or more of his team's runs in 10 contests.

-- He has scored in 53 of 103 games this year, and more than once 10 times.
+- He has scored in 51.0% of his games this year, with two or more runs scored in 9.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.